The Early Years

 A Heart for Others

-Even with Rusty's laser-focus on utilizing his talents to the full, he doesn't just focus on himself -- rather, he continues to have a heart and passion for helping others.
-In addition to highlighting the talents of others on his social media, he feels strongly about using his musical talent in ways that give back to others and his community.
-In 2022 alone, he performed at 4 not-for-profit events to support worthy causes, help others, and honor those artists lost too soon:
+Rusty also likes to highlight the talents of others on his social media, and he feels strongly about using his musical talent in ways that give back to others and his community.
+His recent performances at not-for-profit events to support worthy causes, help others, and honor those artists lost too soon, included:

 Musician of the Year

-Rusty has had a busy 2023.
+Rusty continued to receive recognition for his musical talents in 2023.
 In March, the band was nominated for "Favorite Crossover Artist" in the Christian Voice Magazine's 2023 Gospel Music Fan Awards.
-Their 9 other fellow nominees include stellar artists such as Dolly Parton, Reba McEntire, and T Graham Brown.
-By May, they had won!
-They then scooped up another award at the JMA's held at the Grand Ole Opry in October, with Rusty also individually winning Musician of the Year (Piano/Keys).
+Their 9 other fellow nominees included stellar artists such as Dolly Parton, Reba McEntire, and T Graham Brown.
+By May, William Lee Golden and The Goldens had won!
+They then scooped up another award at the JMA's held at the Grand Ole Opry in October, with Rusty also individually winning the coveted "Musician of the Year" (Piano/Keys) award.